 The higher your balance, the higher your interest-earning possibilities.
 Account holders can use online and mobile banking.
 BBVA also offers traditional savings accounts, CDs, IRAs and small business accounts.

-Synchrony offers a relatively low interest rate of 0.85% APY on its money market account but it won’t cost you a dime — not only are there no monthly fees, there is no minimum opening deposit or minimum balance requirement, and you won’t get charged for online or mobile banking.
+Besides Synchrony offering the standard interest rate of 1.05% APY on its money market account, it won’t cost you a dime — not only are there no monthly fees, there is no minimum opening deposit or minimum balance requirement, and you won’t get charged for online or mobile banking.
 You can access your funds online or by phone, check or ATM.

 In addition, Synchrony Bank will reward you for your business with loyalty perks.
 You can also take advantage of traditional banking products at Synchrony, such as CDs, savings accounts, IRA CDs and IRA money market accounts.